Resize Text: |

 In cases where the doctor works in an approved secondary practice place(s) or is training under the Residency Program, the SMC-approved primary supervisor is required to solicit feedback from the secondary supervisor(s) and Residency Program Director (if applicable) in completing the doctor’s periodic assessment reports.

-With effect from 1 January 2021, fully registered doctors are required to be trained under the SMC’s Supervisory Framework before they can be appointed as SMC-approved supervisors for conditionally and temporarily registered doctors.
+With effect from 1 January 2021, fully registered doctors must be trained as supervisors under an approved training programme in SMC’s Supervisory Framework before they can be appointed as SMC-approved supervisors for conditionally and temporarily registered doctors.

 Q2.
-Can part-time fully-registered doctors be appointed as SMC’s supervisor?
+Can part-time fully-registered doctors be appointed as SMC’s supervisors?

 A2.
-All doctors under Conditional Registration and Temporary Registration will be subject to monitoring under SMC’s Supervisory Framework (SF).
-Thus, fully registered doctors who are working part-time cannot be SMC supervisors as a supervisor must work on a full-time basis at the same department as the supervisee in order to provide timely and direct supervision.
+All doctors under C-reg and T-reg will be subject to monitoring under SMC’s Supervisory Framework (SF).
+In general, fully registered doctors who are working part-time cannot become SMC supervisors as a supervisor must work on a full-time basis in the same department as the supervisee to provide timely and direct supervision.

 Q3.
 What is my current level of supervision?
 How can I progress to the next level of supervision?
 What are the criteria for progression?

 A3.
-Doctors are notified of their level of supervision in the letter of approval when they first registered with SMC, and subsequently through email when they have progressed to the next level of supervision.
-Should doctors misplace the information, they may approach their employer HR to enquire about their level of supervision.
+Doctors are notified on their level of supervision in the letter of approval when they first registered with SMC, and by email for progress to the next level of supervision.
+Should doctors misplace these information sent, they may approach their institution HR to enquire about their level of supervision.

-Similarly, please check with the employer HR as the application for progression to the next level of supervision has to be submitted by the HR/Medical Affairs and supported by the Head(s) of Department(s)/Employer to the Council.
+The application for progression to the next level of supervision must be submitted by your HR or Medical Affairs department and supported by the Head(s) of Department(s)/Employer.

-A conditionally registered doctor who receives at least “satisfactory” performance grading for a specified period with no adverse complaints and feedback may be considered for progression to the next level of supervision, subject to the approval of the SMC.
+A conditionally registered doctor who received “satisfactory” performance gradings in the assessment areas for the specified period and with no adverse complaints and feedback may be considered for progression to the next level of supervision by SMC.

-Employers or Heads of Departments are strongly encouraged to put in a request for their doctor’s progression once he/she meets the criteria for progression to the next level of supervision.
+Employers or Heads of Departments must submit the request for progression to enable the progression to the next level of supervision.

 For more information on progression, please refer to pages 4 to 6 of the SMC Supervisory Framework Guideline.